Linkkijkl/linkki-web/content/yhdistys/jäsenyys.en.md

 keywords = ["membership", "member", "benefits", "member benefits", "membership form"]
 +++

 To join a student association usually leads to lifelong friendships and to a student culture that looks like its members.
 As a member of **LINKKI** you get to take part in various events, excursions, and activities, and get to wear our black-and-blue overalls.
-As a member you get **BENEFITS**, such as discounts from our partners, and are able to join the **BOARD OF DIRECTORS**.
+As a member you get **BENEFITS**, such as discounts from our partners and are able to join the **BOARD OF DIRECTORS**.

 Linkki has three kinds of memberships: